 A heritage of learning – A 15th century castle owned and operated by Queen’s University, this small, liberal arts campus is a “Gateway to the World” emphasizing global citizenship and experiential learning.
+Apply now.

 Space to think – customized field studies and small class sizes provide graduate-level contact with faculty in a unique and supportive learning environment.